attocash/docs/whitepaper.md

 ## Consensus

 Atto uses an Open Representative Voting (ORV) consensus mechanism, to achieve a secure and efficient network.
 ORV leverages a system of representatives who are trusted by users to validate transactions and maintain the integrity of the ledger.
-This approach allows a colaborative and decentralized consensus without the need for energy-intensive mining, making it environmentally friendly and scalable.
+This approach allows a collaborative and decentralized consensus without the need for energy-intensive mining, making it environmentally friendly and scalable.

 ### Open Representative Voting (ORV)